Green Tea vs Black tea: Which one is healthier? September 11, 2022 01:46

 Black teas are different from green tea mainly due to the differences in the process of production.
 Unlike green tea, black tea completely goes through the oxidizing process.
 After plucking the leaves, they get withered and then cracked or hurt, so that it is easy for the enzymes present inside the leaves to ooze out and get oxidized.
 The process provides the leaves with dark brown color and also adds essence and aroma to them.

-Black Tea vs. Green Tea: Differences between the Teas
+Green Tea vs Black tea: Differences between the Teas

 The manufacturers prioritize the process of oxidation when preparing black tea whereas they completely avoid the oxidation process when preparing green tea.
 Besides the differences in the production process, green tea and black tea also have some differences in their caffeine content, color, flavor profiles, and polyphenols.